The Laplacian Keyboard: Beyond the Linear Span: Laplacian Basis

 Since $\sum_{s'} p(s'|s,a) = 1$, the weighted average is bounded by the maximum difference:

 Substituting these back into our inequality, we obtain:

 Rearranging yields

-Note that when the reward function lies in the span of the first $k$ eigenvectors, exact reconstruction holds ($r = r_k$), yielding zero error.
-More generally, this upper bound can be expressed in terms of the graph total variation.
+Note that when the reward function lies in the span of the first $k$ eigenvectors, exact reconstruction holds ($r = \hat{r}_k$), yielding zero error.
+Alternatively, this upper bound can be expressed in terms of the graph total variation.
 Substituting the bound from Equation~\ref{eq:approximation_error}:

 Finally, we note that the bound in Eqn. \ref{eqn:looser-bound} is looser, but it offers a more direct interpretation than the bound in Eqn. \ref{eqn:tighter-bound}.
 This concludes the proof.

 \end{proof}